DamianAcri/flight_price_pred/README.md

 pip install -r requirements.txt
 ```

-## Deployement on Heroku
+## Deployment on Heroku
-Login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually deploy this project.
+Log in or sign up to create a virtual app.
+You can either connect your GitHub profile or download ctl to manually deploy this project.

 [![](https://i.imgur.com/dKmlpqX.png)](https://heroku.com)

-Our next step would be to follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.
+Our next step would be to follow the instructions provided on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

 ## Technologies Used